Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	  Level1 - 70% - INFO
 	  Level2 - 80% - WARN
 	  Level3 - 90% - CRITICAL

+ There are some threshold which are specific to the particulate resource type.

 #### System Service Monitoring:

    In sonic, it is essential know the current state the system whether the system is ready to handle all the config commands or not.
 If one of the core services are down, there should be way to identify the system state that it is not ready to take the config commands.
 The sysmonitor framework monitors the system core services and port initialization state and generate the system ready message.
 If one of the system core service goes down, it also monitor and print the system not ready message because of the service down.
 The system ready state message is sent to both syslog as well as console session so that user would know the live state on the console.